 And I’m not talking about your clothes.
 Though the leadership label trap is something we often end up paying far too much for the privilege of falling for.
 I’m talking about the single biggest trigger for staying stuck, dreaming big but playing small.

 There’s modern epidemic in the business leadership world is our addiction to labelling ourselves.
 And when I talk about leadership, I’m not restricting my definition to those with ‘CEO’ on their business card.
-I strongly believe that everyone who inspires others to work with them to create a common vision is, in their own way, a leader – as we’ll discuss in step five.
+I strongly believe that everyone who inspires others to work with them to create a common vision is, in their own way, a leader.
 This applies whether you’re the CEO of a multinational company or just starting out on your career.
 We all need to show leadership in some way.

 Thousands of books have been published on leadership, with models and archetypes and personality profiling, all to help us to lead, but there’s a flaw I see in the approaches in so many of these:

 Most of them are about what we need to do, to lead.

 As we covered in the iceberg model, that’s just the surface-level symptom.
 Making changes at the behavioural level doesn’t shift our beliefs or values or sense of identity.

 If what we’re doing is out of kilter with who we see ourselves as being, then we create inner conflict, self-doubt and eventually Imposter Syndrome.
 And those labels can make this worse.

 These are tools you can use once you have cleared out the blocks, fears and secret-self-sabotage patterns.
 When you line up that version of you with surface-level strategies, you can create breakthroughs.